TumbleHood/Cyber-Project---Repos/README.md

 The program will not allow you to use Hebrew characters or Special character.
 Do not upload files/folders with Hebrew name (Hebrew path is fine).
 In case of an unpredictable crash, restart Client.exe, any changes during a crash will be saved.

-Further showcase of the program capabilities found in the .mp4 file, `Project Video - Guy Gur-Arieh.mp4`.
+Further showcase of the program capabilities found in the .mp4 file, `Project Video - Guy Gur-Arieh.mp4`, and in the file `תיק פרויקט.pdf`.

 < Made by Guy Gur-Arie, 2019 >